normalgamer/RedumpVerifier/README.md

 # RedumpVerifier
 This script verifies game ISOs against the Redump hashes.
+It supports all the systems with downloadable dats plus the Wii dat, which is missing a few ISOs.
 Python 3 is needed to run it.

 ## Changelog
 v1.3 - Fixed dat typo